CADUET- amlodipine besylate and atorvastatin calcium tablet, film coated

-Atorvastatin also significantly decreased the relative risk for revascularization procedures by 42%.
+Atorvastatin also significantly decreased the relative risk for revascularization procedures by 42% (incidences of 1.4% for atorvastatin and 2.5% for placebo).
 Although the reduction of fatal and non-fatal strokes did not reach a pre-defined significance level (p=0.01), a favorable trend was observed with a 26% relative risk reduction (incidences of 1.7% for atorvastatin and 2.3% for placebo).
 There was no significant difference between the treatment groups for death from cardiovascular causes (p=0.51) or noncardiovascular causes (p=0.17).

 The effect of atorvastatin 10 mg/day on lipid levels was similar to that seen in previous clinical trials.